bbauska/zombiePolitics/README.md

-benefit working- and middle-class people and not simply the elite running the financial institutions; this would be a politics that provides universal health care, expands social protections for the disadvantaged, and democraticizes wealth and power in the United States so as to give real meaning to a democratic politics.
+benefit working- and middle-class people and not simply the elite running the financial institutions; this would be a politics that provides universal health care, expands social protections for the disadvantaged, and democraticizes wealth and power in the United States so as to give real meaning to a democratic politics.</p>

-Zombie politics feeds off the lawlessness caused by massive inequalities in wealth, income, and power. lt’s time to bury the dead and let the living once again inhab­ it the regions of government, the media, the economy, and other crucial spheres of power.
+<p>Zombie politics feeds off the lawlessness caused by massive inequalities in wealth,

-SECTION IV
+income, and power. lt’s time to bury the dead and let the living once again inhab­ it the regions of government, the media, the economy, and other crucial spheres of power.</p>

-Conclusion
+<h2> SECTION IV Conclusion</h2>

-Winter in America
+<h3>Winter in America<br>
-Democracy Gone Rogue
+Democracy Gone Rogue</h3>

-The absolute. . .spells doom to everyone when it is introduced into the political realm.
+<p>The absolute. . .spells doom to everyone when it is introduced into the political realm.
 HANNAH Aaeworl
 emocracy in the United States is experiencing both a crisis of meaning and a legitimation crisis.
 As the promise of an aspiring democracy is sacrificed